wp-plugins/wordpress-simple-paypal-shopping-cart/readme.txt

 4. Does this plugin has multiple currency support?
 Yes.
 5. Is the 'Add to Cart' button customizable?
 Yes.
 6. Does this plugin use a return URL to redirect customers to a specified page after Paypal has processed the payment?
 Yes.
+7. How can I add a buy button on the sidebar widget of my site?
+Check the documentation on [how to add buy buttons to the sidebar](http://www.tipsandtricks-hq.com/ecommerce/wordpress-shopping-cart-additional-resources-322#add_button_in_sidebar)

 == Screenshots ==
 Visit the plugin site at http://www.tipsandtricks-hq.com/?p=768 for screenshots.